pppppass/IAMAssign/Readme.md

 The report of each Lecture is given as `Report.pdf` in the corresponding folder.
 The TeX source `Report.tex` is also provided.

 Some source code may also be provided.
+One may need to install the Anaconda environment to run such codes.
+With Anaconda properly installed, configured and actiated, one may use `make environment` to create a Anaconda environment named `iam` with dependencies resolved.
+Then simply executing `conda activate iam` finishes the configuration and packages are ready to use.